Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Discussion and Conclusion

-In this work, we focused on the proper configuration of the static auxiliary scalar fields and their SETs in horizonless regular spacetimes.
 Moving forward, it would be important to consider the evaluation of backreaction to the geometry (semiclassical analysis) for a more realistic approach as \cite{Carballo-Rubio:2017tlh, Arrechea:2021xkp, Reyes:2023fde, Arrechea:2023oax}.
 Their primary claim about the existence of the ultracompact star resulting from the semiclassical effect can be reexamined to check the consistency with the global regularities of RSET implemented by proper vacuum choice.
 Furthermore, investigating the influence of this phenomenon on stellar compactness could be suggestive in determining the compatibility of beyond-standard models containing numerous copies of particle species \cite{Dvali:2009fw, Dvali:2009ne}.
 We leave these studies as future work.

 Another potential area for future study involves discussing the semiclassical effects in collapsing or evaporating BH spacetime using the local field formulation.
 The Hawking radiation and its RSET in such spacetime have been central topics in QFT in curved spacetime \cite{Davies:1976ei, Unruh:1976db, Parentani:1994ij}.
-Particularly, a recent study by E. Mottola et al. \cite{Mottola:2023jlo} focused on the two-dimensional case and suggested that various options of initial states, including non-vacuum ones, can be considered based on the local field formulation.
+Particularly, a recent study by Mottola \textit{et al}. \cite{Mottola:2023jlo} focused on the two-dimensional case and suggested that various options of initial states, including nonvacuum ones, can be considered based on the local field formulation.
 This could lead to modification of the spectrum of the Hawking flux.
 It would also be interesting to extend this discussion to the four-dimensional case and find possible initial states consistent with the regularities in the Minkowski region before collapsing.